[Python] Create and manage a virtual environment (venv)

 (myenv1) PS C:\Users\ichik\test_dir> python -m pip install -r requirements.txt

-ex2 ) I want to start a virtual environment with a different version (windows)
+ex2) I want to start a virtual environment with a different version (Windows)

-First, check the installed version.
+First, check the version you have installed

 py --list -V:3.11 * Python 3.11 (64-bit) -V:3.9 Python 3.9 (64-bit)